tfgg/yournextmep/_candidates/eu2014/libdem/lisa-strachan.md

 person: lisa-strachan
 region: scotland
 party: libdem
-title: Scotland - Liberal Democrats - Lisa Strachan
+title: Lisa Strachan is running for MEP in Scotland for the Liberal Democrats
 incumbent: false
 ---